-- Paid leaves; Maternity / paternity leaves, parental leaves; leaves for family events (births, deaths, etc.)

-- Other authorized absences

-- Training hours
+- Paid leaves; Maternity / paternity leaves, parental leaves; leaves for family events (births, deaths, etc.) - Other authorized absences (for instance agreed absence for a medical appointment); - Training hours

 In case an absence reason is not unambiguously assignable to one of these groups, the more typical application case should prevail.
 For example, if an absence reason contains justified as much as unjustified absences, but is typically, rather applied in cases of non-justified absence, it is recommended to include it into the absent hours.